 However, Melbourne faces the risk of a housing market crisis akin to Greater Sydney if it continues to artificially restrict greenfield land supply.
-One of the consequences of this will be the continued steep increase in land and house prices, similar to what Sydney has experienced.
+One of the consequences of this will be the continued steep increase in land and house prices.